ericleasemorgan/reader-negotiation/cookbook.md

 First, you will need a command-line user-agent application.
 Install an application called "curl", a very well respected piece of software.
 See https://curl.se.

 Next, open up your terminal application, and request content from the server.
-By default, the server will respond with a stream of HTML intended to be rendered by a Web browser such as Chrome, Firefox, or Safari:
+By default, the server will respond with a stream of HTML intended to be rendered by a Web browser such as Chrome, Firefox, or Safari.
+The stream is a list ("catalog") of all study carrels and the briefest of descriptions of each:

 	curl http://carrels.distantreader.org